-- 4.9 Recital 35 of the Directive clarifies that prominence here means promoting European works through facilitating access to such works. - 4.10 In Ofcom's view, there is no one-size-fits-all solution for securing prominence of European works.
+- 3.8 Recital 35 of the Directive clarifies that prominence here means promoting European works through facilitating access to such works. - 3.9 In Ofcom's view, there is no one-size-fits-all solution for securing prominence of European works.
 This requirement should therefore be met in ways that are relevant to the nature of a service and its user interface.
 It is important to note that the ways in which viewers encounter content has become more complex in an online environment.
-Viewers can access content through apps like ITV Hub or Amazon Prime); links to specific programmes; or through increasingly sophisticated search functions.
+Viewers can access content through apps on connected TVs; by clicking through other websites; or through increasingly sophisticated search functions.
 ODPS providers therefore will not always have full control over all elements of the user interface that contribute to prominence of content.
-We encourage providers to be innovative in how they comply with this requirement, and to make use of new techniques and tools as they develop19.
+We encourage providers to be innovative in how they comply with this requirement, and to make use of new techniques and tools as they develop .